Raqqa: Early Islamic period

 In the year 639 or 640, the city fell to the Muslim conqueror Iyad ibn Ghanm.
 Since then, it has been known by the Arabic name al-Raqqah, or "the morass", after its marshy surroundings at the time.
 At the surrender of the city, the Christian inhabitants concluded a treaty with Ibn Ghanm that is quoted by al-Baladhuri.
 The treaty allowed them freedom of worship in their existing churches but forbade the construction of new ones.
 The city retained an active Christian community well into the Middle Ages (Michael the Syrian records 20 Syriac Orthodox (Jacobite) bishops from the 8th to the 12th centuries), and it had at least four monasteries, of which the Saint Zaccheus Monastery remained the most prominent one.
 The city's Jewish community also survived until at least the 12th century, when the traveller Benjamin of Tudela visited it and attended its synagogue.
-At least during the Umayyad period, the city was also home to a small Sabian pagan community.
+At least during the Umayyad period, the city was also home to a small Sabian community.

 Ibn Ghanm's successor as governor of Raqqa and the Jazira, Sa'id ibn Amir ibn Hidhyam, built the city's first mosque.
 The building was later enlarged to monumental proportions, measuring some 73 × 108 m, with a square brick minaret added later, possibly in the mid-10th century.
 The mosque survived until the early 20th century, being described by the German archaeologist Ernst Herzfeld in 1907, but has since vanished.
 Many companions of Muhammad lived in Raqqa.

 In 656, during the First Fitna, the Battle of Siffin, the decisive clash between Ali and the Umayyad Mu'awiya took place about 45 km west of Raqqa.
 The tombs of several of Ali's followers (such as Ammar ibn Yasir and Uwais al-Qarani) are in Raqqa and have become sites of pilgrimage.
 The city also contained a column with Ali's autograph, but it was removed in the 12th century and taken to Aleppo's Ghawth Mosque.

-The Islamic conquest of the region did not disrupt the existing trade routes too much, and new Byzantine coins continued to make their way into Raqqa until about 655-8.
+The Islamic conquest of the region did not disrupt the existing trade routes too much, and new Byzantine coins continued to make their way into Raqqa until about 655–8.
 The Byzantine government may have seen the area as just temporarily in rebellion.
 Byzantine coinage probably continued to circulate until at least the 690s, if not even longer.

 Raqqa appears to have remained an important regional center under Umayyad rule.
 The Umayyads invested in agriculture in the region, expanding the amount of irrigated farmland and setting the stage for an "economic blossoming" during and after their rule.

 The strategic importance of Raqqa grew during the wars at the end of the Umayyad Caliphate and the beginning of the Abbasid Caliphate.
 Raqqa lay on the crossroads between Syria and Iraq and the road between Damascus, Palmyra and the temporary seat of the caliphate Resafa, al-Ruha'.